SunkyeongLee/ShootingGame/README.md

     1. curl https://bootstrap.pypa.io/get-pip.py get-pip.py
       this website is just an module that enables to install pip.
 If pip is already installed, you may skip this line.
     2. sudo pip3 install pygame
-  2. open python shell
+  2. open python IDLE shell
-    1. type import pygame
+    1. type import pygame to make sure pygame runs correctly

 Windows
 If you are using IDLE